 The best long-term food storage method is Mylar bags + Oxygen Absorbers put into buckets.

-Mylar bags don’t allow oxygen or moisture to pass through (which cause food spoilage).
+Mylar bags don’t allow oxygen or moisture to pass through (which causes food spoilage).
 The oxygen absorbers ensure that no oxygen is inside the bags causing food to spoil.
 Finally, the buckets protect the bags from rodents and other damage.

-Another Option: Ready Made Food Kits
+Another Option: Ready-Made Food Kits

 With the exception of canned goods, the food kits that you can find in your supermarket have a big drawback: Their packaging.